 Africa's youth population is an incredible force to be reckoned with; they are vibrant, motivated, and ready to make their mark on the world.
 However, despite their boundless potential, nearly 60% of African youths are unemployed, a statistic that is holding back the continent's economic development, according to the World Development Report (WDR) 2019: The Changing Nature of Work by the World Bank.
 This staggering number means that many young people are unable to build their careers and are falling behind in terms of income growth.

 In Kenya, the situation is equally concerning, with just 17% of the working population having formal employment.
-Shockingly, 84% of the unemployed population are young people aged between 15-34, a demographic that needs support and opportunities to unlock their potential.
+Shockingly, 40% of the unemployed population are young people aged between 18-34 according to the Census report by Kenya Bureau of Statistics, 2019.
+Thus, the need for support and opportunities to unlock their potential of this critical demographic.

 The Fourth Industrial Revolution is here, and with it comes a golden opportunity for young people to tap into meaningful digital work, and in turn, boost global income levels.
 But as with any revolution, those who are best equipped to access and utilise digital technology are the ones who will reap the most benefits.

 Enter the Kenya online Gig Economy - a thriving hub of opportunity that has already employed over 36,000 gig workers and is worth a staggering $109 million.
 This figure is expected to grow at an annual rate of 33% over the next five years, with the total size of the gig economy projected to reach $345 million and employ 93,875 gig workers by 2023.